How to File for Bankruptcy in New York

 Have an experienced attorney file for bankruptcy in NY for you

-If you live in the New York City area and think bankruptcy may be a viable option for you, contact the Law Office of Gregory Messer online or at 718-717-2368 to schedule a free initial consultation.
+If you live in the New York City area and think bankruptcy may be a viable option for you, contact us online or at 718-717-2368 to schedule a free initial consultation.
 Our office is located across the street from the U.S. District Bankruptcy Court in Brooklyn and is close to the Borough Hall and Court Street subway stations.
 We serve residents throughout Brooklyn, Bronx, Manhattan, Staten Island and Long Island.

 To ensure every client’s filing for bankruptcy in New York receives the attention it deserves, we are an appointment-only law firm with flexible hours adjustable to fit your needs.